Skip to content

 Core Components

-What sets Dusk apart from other blockchains is its bespoke and tailor-made components to ensure compliance, privacy, and the security of the network for the tokenization of Real-World Assets.
+What sets Dusk apart from other blockchains is its tailor-made architecture, driven by continuous cryptographic research to ensure compliance, privacy, and robust network security, providing a reliable foundation to be a Decentralized Market Infrastructure (DeMI).

 Rusk

 Rusk can be thought of as the technological heart of the Dusk protocol, similar to the motherboard of a computer.
 It is the reference implementation of the Dusk protocol in Rust.
 Rusk serves multiple critical functions.
-It includes foundational elements like the genesis ZK circuits and contracts, such as the transfer and stake contracts.
-It integrates key components such as Plonk, Kadcast and Piecrust, and supplies host functions to the Rusk VM.
+It includes foundational elements like the genesis contracts, such as the transfer and stake contract.
+It integrates key components such as Plonk, Kadcast and Dusk VM, and supplies host functions to smart contract developers through Dusk Core.
 Beyond that, Rusk houses the consensus mechanism and node software, maintaining the chain state, database and network.
 It also provides crucial external APIs through the Rusk Universal Event System (RUES).

 Consensus Layer: Succinct Attestation